trunk-rs/trunk/site/content/_index.md

 ![](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue?style=flat-square "license badge")

-trunk-ng (as well as trunk) is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.
+trunk (as well as trunk) is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.